 Sustainable transport systems make a positive contribution to the environmental, social, and economic sustainability of the communities they serve.
 Transportation demand management (TDM) is the application of strategies and policies to reduce travel demand or to redistribute this demand in space or in time.
 In transport, as in any network, managing demand can be a cost-effective alternative to increasing capacity.
 A demand management approach to transport also has the potential to deliver better environmental outcomes, improved public health, stronger communities, and cities that are more prosperous.

 Sustainable development can be followed where there is a judicial use of resources that compromises the needs of the present generations as well as the future generations.
 Hence, one of the key issues in the green economy: how much time do we have to achieve sustainable development?
 What is required to restore equilibrium in the ecosystem?
-Developments in the field of sustainable management of natural resources are aimed to combine the integrated and balanced approaches, including resource extraction, product cycle, and waste management.
+Developments in the field of sustainable management of natural resources are aimed to combine integrated and balanced approaches, including resource extraction, product cycle, and waste management.

 The basis of the new industrial revolution is knowledge management, robotics, and the Internet of things.
 The combination of these factors is changing the business.
-Since many new sectors have already created, people have to learn to manage increasingly complex means of production.
+Since many new sectors have already been created, people have to learn to manage increasingly complex means of production.
 To replace us comes a new generation of workers, with whom robots will work side by side.
 Already there are factories where robots work together with people.
 Consequently, the transition to green growth will lead to the creation of new jobs, including highly qualified jobs in new directions.
 However, some jobs are threatened, so there is a need to promote the redistribution of workers from the shrinking sectors and enterprises into the growing ones, which replace polluting activities with cleaner alternatives or provide environmental services.